 Former students returning to graduate

-The University's waiting lists for dates from July 2017 to May 2018 are now open.
-If you have already completed your degree and wish to graduate in absentia or place your name on a waiting list to graduate in person, please complete an application form and return it to us by college [dot] office [at] hertford [dot] ox [dot] ac [dot] uk (email) or post (addressed to the Academic Administrator, Hertford College, Oxford OX1 3BW).
+The University's waiting lists for dates from July 2018 to May 2019 are now open.
+If you have already completed your degree and wish to place your name on a waiting list to graduate in person, please complete an application form and return it to us by college [dot] office [at] hertford [dot] ox [dot] ac [dot] uk (email) or post (addressed to the Deputy Academic Administrator, Hertford College, Oxford OX1 3BW).

-Once you have applied for a particular date we will add you to a waiting list for your chosen day, and, after the deadline for current students' decisions has passed you will be informed whether a place is available for you (we are expecting the University to allocate places to those on the waiting lists in early February).
-Places will be allocated to returning graduands by the University on a first-come first-served basis after places have been allocated to current students.
-Please note that we cannot guarantee that a space will be available on any particular day until the University has allocated places.
-Places for degree days up to May 2017 have now been assigned, but if you hope to graduate on a date which is currently fully booked it is still possible to apply to the waiting list in case of cancellations.
+Once you have applied for a particular date we will add you to the waiting list, and, after the booking deadline for current students has passed you will be informed whether a place is available for you.
+Places will be allocated to returning graduands by the University on a first-come first-served basis, taking place from February onwards.
+Please note that places may be limited and we therefore cannot guarantee that a space will be available on your chosen date.